BAMresearch/aRTist-handbook/source/modules-manage.rst

 ==============

 **Manage Modules** (:numref:`modulesManage`) lists all the installed modules and their version.
-Unchecked modules are ignored at program start and cannot be used.
+Unchecked modules are ignored at program start and are not available at runtime.

 Use the :guilabel:`Open aRTist package...` button for the dialog to install additional modules.
+The modules are provided as aRTist package files (.artp).
 Modules can be installed for all users (**system**) or only for the current user (**user**).

 .. _modulesManage: